Valve amplifiers – all about them. An introduction to the technology, what makes them different.

 The signals you feed into your amplifier, created by your source component, have to be at a specific level, which we measure in terms of voltage.
 (To over-simplify, this is how “big” the signal is)

-Pretty much all source components you can think of (eg. CD, Digital media players, older sources like tapes, etc) all put out the same size signal: it has a voltage of up to 2 volts for the loudest passages in the music.
+Pretty much all source components you can think of (eg. CD/DAC, Streamers, older sources like tapes, etc) all put out the same size signal: it has a voltage of up to 2 volts for the loudest passages in the music.
 This size of signal is called “Line level“.

-A turntable on the other hand gives out a much lower signal – only five thousandths of a volt (we call these millivolts).
+A turntable on the other hand gives out a much lower signal – only five thousandths of a volt (5 millivolts).
 So the turntable’s signal is special, and needs extra amplification.

 We accomplish this by having a separate input on the back of the amplifier specifically for the turntable, as below:

 The signals from this input go to a separate stage inside the amplifier that amplifies it up to line-level.
-This is called a “phono stage” and it’s an optional extra with our amplifiers, you only need it if you have a turntable.
+This is called a “phono stage” and it’s a standard feature with our preamp and integrated amplifiers

 So far we’ve been talking about “integrated” or all-in-one amplifiers.